Search for a command to run...

 When the time comes, your executor:

-A properly executed will with a self-proving affidavit is designed to streamline the probate process significantly.
+A properly executed electronic will with QC custody is designed to streamline the probate process significantly.

 You can update any document at any time.
 Here's how:

 Your new document automatically revokes the old one – no need to file paperwork or notify anyone.
-Update pricing: $160 (Essential), $239 (Complete) – 60% off original.
+Update pricing: $200 flat fee.

 For when to update, see “How often should I update my will?” below.